backupbrew/switchbrew/NV services.md

 ` };`

 ## Remaining Ioctls

+Not accessible, but there is code to invoke them.

 | Value               | Size       | Description                               | Notes                 |
 | ------------------- | ---------- | ----------------------------------------- | --------------------- |